 In Emeryville, limited residential care facilities (providing care for six or fewer persons) are permitted by right in the RM, RMH, RH, MUR, and MURS zones.
+"By right" means that the use is principally permitted with a ministerial process.
+The City will adopt Objective Design Standards in early 2023 which will be a means to address the potential for subjectivity in the City's design review processes (Program C).
 General residential care facilities (providing care for seven or more persons) are conditionally permitted in the RM, RMH, RH, MUR, and MURS zones.
 In Program LL, the City commits to revising the Municipal Code to allow general residential care facilities to be permitted in the same way as limited residential care facilities.